davxy/bandersnatch-vrfs-spec/specification.md

 A fixed length octet-string generated from VRF output point using the proof-to-hash procedure defined in section 5.2 of [RFC-9381].

+The first 32 bytes of the hash output are taken.

 ## 1.5 Additional Data